Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Display_Entities.md

 ## Block Displays

 Block displays are used to display blocks in the world.
-They are created by calling `blockDiplay()` DSL.
+They are created by calling the `blockDisplay()` DSL.

 ```kotlin
 val blockDisplay = blockDisplay {